JuliaQCD: Portable lattice QCD package in Julia language: Usage of LatticeQCD.jl

 \subsection{User interfaces}

-We support the following two user interfaces for LatticeQCD.jl, \begin{enumerate} \item Julia REPL interface (For beginners, just after the lattice QCD textbook) \item General interface (Experience with another code, for batch jobs, customized purpose) \end{enumerate} Usage 1 is explained above.
-For Usage 2, in Julia REPL, press the \texttt{]} key to enter the package mode and type,
+We support the following two user interfaces for LatticeQCD.jl: \begin{enumerate} \item Julia REPL interface (for beginners, just after the lattice QCD textbook) \item General interface (experience with another code, for batch jobs, customized purposes) \end{enumerate} Usage 1 is explained above.